PolicyEngine/policyengine-app/src/posts/articles/harris-eitc.md

 | [Tax Foundation](https://taxfoundation.org/research/all/federal/kamala-harris-tax-plan-2024/)                                                              | 160                          | Does not include nonfilers |
 | [Penn Wharton Budget Model](https://budgetmodel.wharton.upenn.edu/estimates/2024/8/20/harris-campaign-revenue-effects-of-ctc-eitc-and-aca-premium-subsidy) | 126                          |                            |

 PolicyEngine’s Enhanced CPS data is calibrated to be consistent with EITC payment statistics.
 For this policy score, we added statistical calibration over EITC returns and dollar amounts by tax filer child counts.
-We also added take-up rate modeling by child counts, assuming a 65% take-up rate for childless EITC filers in line with [the last available IRS estimate](https://www.taxpayeradvocate.irs.gov/wp-content/uploads/2020/08/JRC20_Volume3.pdf#page=62) from 2020.
-Although unclear by how much, it’s possible that these take-up rates become under-estimates where policy becomes more generous, meaning our estimate could be low.
+We also added take-up rate modeling by child counts, assuming a 65% take-up rate for childless EITC filers in line with [the last available IRS estimate](https://www.taxpayeradvocate.irs.gov/wp-content/uploads/2020/08/JRC20_Volume3.pdf#page=62) from 2020 (though recalibration adjusts the effective take-up).

 Other organizations have not provided distributional impacts.